CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

 All CivicActions employees are required to participate in incident response training, as required by Incident Response Plan changes, and annually.
-The CivicActions Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) is the basis for the training and the incident response workflow created by the Security team.
+The CivicActions Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) is the basis for the training and the incident response workflow created by the Security Office.
 Upon a review of past incidents, the training is updated to ensure processes and workflows are updated.

 ### IR-4: Incident Handling